knock5/AI-naivebayes-app/README.md

 Application for calculate data using naive bayes method.

 # Notes
-- Setting your database and query at koneksi.php
+- Setting your database and query at ('handler/koneksi.php').